Yes — Suno AI prompt

 Yes stands as a monumental pillar in the sprawling edifice of 1970s progressive rock, a band whose very name became synonymous with musical ambition and virtuosic execution.
 Their sound is a shimmering, theatrical tapestry woven from complex arrangements, soaring multi-part harmonies, and the breathtaking instrumental prowess of Jon Anderson's ethereal vocals, Steve Howe's intricate guitar work, Chris Squire's thunderous Rickenbacker bass, and Rick Wakeman's kaleidoscopic keyboard wizardry.
 Each track often unfolds like a multi-movement symphony, shifting dynamically from delicate, introspective passages to triumphant, bombastic crescendos, challenging listeners with ever-evolving time signatures and thematic developments.

 What makes Yes truly matter is their fearless commitment to pushing the boundaries of rock music beyond conventional song structures.
-They didn't just play songs; they crafted immersive sonic journeys, creating entire conceptual worlds within their long-form compositions that demanded active engagement.
+They did more than play songs; they crafted immersive sonic journeys, creating entire conceptual worlds within their long-form compositions that demanded active engagement.
 This pioneering spirit, coupled with their often-lush, grand 70s production, defined an era and set a gold standard for progressive artistry, inspiring countless musicians to explore the outer reaches of rock's expressive potential.
 Their legacy isn't just in their intricate melodies, but in proving that rock could be as intellectually stimulating and emotionally profound as any classical work.